-The reconstruction of the bridge is destined to become the symbol of the rebirth of a great city like Genoa, but also the symbol of a new phase of the country’s development.
-It will show that in Italy too, it is possible to build infrastructures with certain times and costs, from the stage of identifying the needs to execution.
-The Genoa project represents a model of collaboration among large Italian companies that are mutually supportive of each other, placing a unique industrial heritage at the disposal of the city and the country.
+The reconstruction of the bridge has become the symbol of the rebirth of a great city like Genoa, but also of a new phase of the country’s development.
+It shows that in Italy too, it is possible to build infrastructures with certain times and costs, from the stage of identifying the needs to execution.
+The Genoa project has represented a model of collaboration among large Italian companies that are mutually supportive of each other, placing a unique industrial heritage at the disposal of the city and the country.

 The building site of Genoa – Sestri Ponente was employed to build the steel units, as well as the plant in Valegio sul Mincio (Verona) and the shipyard of Castellammare di Stabia.